What is emotional intelligence?

 A team that knows how to communicate with and understand each other will inevitably work better, and the skills we’ve outlined above are all about solid communication, both with your team and with yourself.

 Fluid communication is essential whether you’re working together in the same office or you’re collaborating remotely.
-Utilizing techniques and tools like Dropbox Paper to facilitate open communication and direct feedback will assist in developing emotional intelligence as it will help you manage your work and collaborate with your team efficiently.
+Utilizing techniques and tools like Dropbox Paper and screen capture videos to facilitate open communication and direct feedback will assist in developing emotional intelligence.
+Each tool can help you manage your work and collaborate with your team efficiently.

 A workplace with strong emotional intelligence skills will be more productive, more driven, and a healthier, happier environment.
 You don’t have to be best friends with all of your coworkers, but understanding your colleagues, how they think, and how your own behavior and actions are perceived makes a big difference.